NikkiG12/Weather_app/README.md

 # Weather_app
-# Run the Weather app by following the steps below:
+# Run the Chat app by following the steps below:

 Afte cloning or downloading the zip file;